 Just as most accidents happen around the home, most accidents on the trail are not dramatic falls off high cliffs or river drownings but mundane things like tripping over a tree root and falling or twisting an ankle on a rough patch.
 I fell over five times when walking the South Island, and each time I was just lucky that I was able to pick myself up and continue on.

 There was the time, for instance, when I was on a steep slope and stepped on some tussock.
 It can be very slippery stuff and in an instant I was on my back with one leg twisted up behind me.
-No muscles or ligaments torn or sprained, but it could easily have been like a time several years earlier where I tore a calf muscle from end to end simply by taking an extended step up a small bank on a casual day walk.
+No muscles or ligaments torn or sprained, but it could easily have been like an occasion several years earlier where I tore a calf muscle from end to end simply by taking an extended step up a small bank on a casual day walk.
 I heard a sort of pop and felt like someone had hit me on the back of the leg with a hammer.
 I was barely able to hobble back to the road end and ended up out of action for weeks.

 What’s the message here?
 That possibly the greatest hazard is simply tiredness, and with it, inattention and bad judgment.
 If you are going for some really long days where you will end up on autopilot, do it road walking or other easy terrain where less can go wrong.